XxSYDxX/Console-Chat/README.md

 will sign you in with the *MyUsername* username.

-**Keep the window of your terminal in a portrait shape and small size** for better experience.
+**Keep the window of your terminal in a portrait shape and small size** for a better experience.

 To send any message you hit ENTER, type the message and then hit ENTER again to send it.